253olivares/253olivares/README.md

 You can find my email to reach out to me on my GitHub or LinkedIn profile.

-Skills: HTML / CSS / JS / REACTJS / VUEJS / PHP / SQL / MONGODB /
+Skills: HTML / CSS / JS / REACTJS / VUEJS / PHP / SQL / MONGODB

-- 🔭 I’m currently working on this page.